AAFC-Bioinfo-AAC/metagenomics-snakemake/README.md

   - ## *Add the parameters to the `config/config.yaml`*
 - **Performance Notes:**
   >  **Wall time:**
-  > - 60 cores, no splitting: 17m 57s
-  > - Optimized run with core splitting at a 80:20 ratio between SAMtools and pigz (SAMtools: 48, pigz: 12) : time???
+  > - 24 cores total with core splitting at a 80:20 ratio between SAMtools and pigz: ~15min

 ---